ErasmusMC-Bioinformatics/WeFaceNano/README.md

    ```
    make download-testdata
    ```
+   (You can skip this step when using the Docker image)

 2. Go to WeFaceNano [127.0.0.1:8008](https://127.0.0.1:8008), and make sure you are logged in as admin (username: `admin`, password: `admin`)

 3. Click on `Pipelines` in the top menu bar